 You can make these Cheese Enchiladas in the morning or the night before.
 Be sure to wrap the baking dish with plastic wrap and leave it in the fridge until ready to bake.

 These enchiladas are freezer-friendly!
 Place enchiladas in a freezer-safe pan and cover tightly with plastic wrap and then cover with foil.
 You can keep these frozen for up to 2 months.

-If you have leftovers, simply wrap them tightly with plastic wrap and place in the refrigerator for 3-4 days.
+If you have leftovers, simply wrap them tightly with plastic wrap or an airtight container and place in the refrigerator for 3-4 days.
 When ready to reheat, bake at 350 degrees F for about 10-15 minutes until warm and cheese has remelted.